Blog

 Sleep can also impact your gut health — which is an area scientists are continuing to explore.

-A connection between sleep and health seems natural.
-Sleep allows your gut to rest and repair so it can operate at its best.
+The connection between sleep and gut health is obvious.
+More sleep allows your gut to rest and repair so it can operate at its best.

 And, if we’re honest, humans don’t always make the best dietary choices when we’re tired.
-Most of us are more likely to opt for cookies or McDonald’s after a long day than some carrots.
+Most of us are more likely to opt for sweets and fast food after a long day than some vegetables or fruit.
+These eating habits can lead to pain and bloating before bed.

 A lack of sleep can also trigger stress — which impacts that bilateral connection between your ENS and your brain.